Medical students should contact the Institute for Medical Education and Student Affairs (IfAS) directly.

 - For questions about examination regulations, also concerning maternity leave, contact the respective examinations office.

-- For information about health risks connected to your studies, contact the Occupational Health and Environment Protection Department [de] and the In-house Medical Service.
+- For information about health risks connected to your studies, contact the Occupational Health and Environment Protection Department [de].

 - For information about leaves of absence, contact the Student Admissions Office.